YuryKabernik/yurykabernik.github.io/_posts/2025-09-10-polymorphic-http-requests-handling.md

 }
 ```

-Each derived type is expected to have its own implementation with properties, methods, and any other business logic to maintain single responsibility of your code.
+Each derived type might implement its own properties, methods, and business logic required to fulfill the requirements and ensure single responsibility of your code.
+With polymorphic serialization, you can deserialize the `audience` array into a collection of strongly-typed objects, each casted to a dedicated audience type and processed by a command handler.

 ```csharp
 public interface ICommandHandler<T>